Cervical Spine Syndrome: Symptoms, Causes and Routine

 Important: Imaging findings must always be interpreted in the context of symptoms.
 Many degenerative changes on MRI are age-appropriate and do not cause any complaints.

-Treatment of Cervical Spine Syndrome
+Routine of Cervical Spine Syndrome

-1. Active exercise therapy (first-line treatment)
+1. Active exercise training (first-line routine)

 An evidence-based exercise program includes: